Botulism: United States

-During America's research of biological warfare under the CIA in Fort Detrick, anthrax and botulism were widely regarded as the two most effective options.
-During the 50s, a highly lethal strain was discovered during the biological warfare program.
-The CIA continued to hold 5 grams of clostridium botulinum, even after Nixon's ban on biological warfare in 1969.
-During the Gulf War, when the United States were concerned with a potential biowarfare attack, the efforts around botulism turned to prevention.
-However, the only way to make antitoxin in America until the 90s was by drawing antibodies from a single horse named First Flight, raising much concern from Pentagon health officials.
+Based on CIA research in Fort Detrick on biological warfare, anthrax and botulism were widely regarded as the two most effective options.
+During the 1950s, a highly lethal strain was discovered during the biological warfare program.
+The CIA continued to hold 5 grams of Clostridium botulinum, even after Nixon's ban on biological warfare in 1969.
+During the Gulf War, when the United States was concerned with a potential biowarfare attack, the efforts around botulism turned to prevention.
+However, the only way to make antitoxin in the U.S. until the 1990s was by drawing antibodies from a single horse named First Flight, raising much concern from Pentagon health officials.

 Iraq

 Iraq has historically possessed many types of germs, including botulism.
 The American Type Culture Collection sold 5 variants of botulinum to the University of Baghdad in May 1986.
 1991 CIA reports also show Iraqis filled shells, warheads, and bombs with biological agents like botulinum (though none have been deployed).
 The Iraqi air force used the code name "tea" to refer to botulinum, and it was also referred to as bioweapon "A."